Top 50 Podcasts in America This Week

 This week, we take a look at which podcasts are on the top of the Apple charts.

-Very Scary People is followed by The Daily, Scamfluencers, Morbid: A True Crime Podcast, and Dateline NBC.
+The NBC News podcast Truthers: Tiffany Dover Is Dead* has taken the top spot, at number one.

-Scamfluencers has quickly climbed the charts.
-The show debuted its first episode on April 11 and is produced by podcast powerhouse Wondery.
-The show dives into stories of deception from social media, finance, health, and much more.
+The first episode premiered on April 18 and covers the story of Tiffany Dover, a nurse who got her first Covid vaccine in 2020.
+Right after getting the shot, Dover was interviewed about the experience and fainted on camera.
+Conspiracy theories flooded the internet about Dover and the vaccine.
+The podcast aims to separate fact from fiction and search for Dover, who, in the aftermath, chose to stay silent about it all.

-Notable gains include Club Random with Bill Maher, which rose from 50th place last week to number 10.
-Maher had actress Bella Thorne on the show Sunday which no doubt helped his ranking.
+Following Truthers: Tiffany Dover Is Dead* is Dateline NBC, The Daily, Morbid: A True Crime Podcast, and Crime Junkie.

 Check out the full list below: